Suppression Fire - Tenaya Fire

 This wildfire began on the afternoon of September 7, 2015, and is being suppressed.
 The fire is located along the Lehamite Creek Trail from the north rim of the Valley to the Tioga Road.
-The fire is at 502 acres with 70% containment.
+The fire remains at 455 acres with 25% containment.

 The Incident Commander noted that firefighters continued to make progress on holding the perimeter line and putting out spot fires.
 Minimal fire spread is expected and line construction continues on the west flank.
 Crews have begun direct line construction across the head of the fire.
-The fire continues to creep through surface fuels and the understory of trees.
+The fire continues to flank across slopes, creep through surface fuels and the understory of trees.
 Single tree torching was also noted.
 Existing spot fires were mitigated and no new were found.
 The firefighter efforts at the heel or anchor point continue to hold as they make good progress along both flanks of the fire.
 Firefighter actions were able to reduce the need for air tanker operations.

-Fire activities include light mop-up to hold and secure the fire line.
-Firefighters are adhering to Minimum Impact Suppression Techniques (MIST).
+Although fire retardant has been employed in the suppression of the Tenaya Fire, firefighters are adhering to Minimum Impact Suppression Techniques (MIST).
 They are looking for opportunities to tie fire line into granite rock, trails, and other natural barriers with the least impacts to the environment, cultural and historical features.
-Snags (standing dead trees), which are safety hazards to firefighters by falling, are being preserved when possible.
+Snags (standing dead trees) which are safety hazards to firefighters by falling, are being preserved when possible.
 Yosemite Resource Advisors are assigned to the fire to assist firefighters.

 Risks include firefighter and visitor safety, and to the Tioga Road.
 A closure of the road would negatively affect the local communities that rely on park visitation, including the communities of Lee Vining, Mammoth Lakes, Groveland and Mariposa.

-There have been 2 minor injuries.
+There has been one minor injury.
 There is no threat to structures.
 There is no estimated full containment and the cause is being investigated.
-Yosemite thanks all fire crews, engines, pilots and overhead who responded to the Tenaya Fire.

 A Safety Closure, issued by the park superintendent, is in place.
 It will remain in place until rescinded.
 All trails on the north rim of Yosemite Valley south of the Tioga Road and east of Yosemite Creek are closed.
 Trail blocks are in place –please adhere to their warnings of exclusion.
 Currently no roads are closed within the park.